 When you start to recognize your emotional eating triggers, you can change the way you respond to them.
 Instead of reaching for a candy bar or bag of chips to soothe your emotions, try these ideas instead:

-For more on how you can change your thoughts and manage emotional eating, see the topic Positive Thinking With Cognitive-Behavioral Therapy or see:
+For more on how you can change your thoughts and manage emotional eating, see the topic Stop Negative Thoughts: Choosing a Healthier Way of Thinking or see:

 Where can you get more help?

 If you feel like you need more help, talk to a dietitian or a counselor to help you understand your emotions and eating habits.